astroML/gatspy/_sources/periodic/lomb_scargle.txt

 multiple grid poins cover each potential peak, so we need to choose an oversampling factor (say, 5) and compute the grid based on this.

-We can see all of this in play when we ask the model for the best period:
+We can see all of this in play when we ask the model for the best period.
+Since we're looking at RR Lyrae which have typical periods of around 0.5 days, we'll choose a range around this.
+Note that the units of ``period_range`` should match the units of the times passed to the ``fit()`` algorithm.
+Here the input times are in days, so the ``period_range`` is specified as ``(min_period, max_period)`` in days:

     >>> model = periodic.LombScargleFast(fit_period=True)
     >>> model.optimizer.period_range = (0.2, 1.2)